In a world of rising inflation and ultra-low interest rates, we're often told that commodities can be some of the best plays. Whether it be...

 The good news for investors is that gaining exposure to the Canadian oil and gas sector is easy with XEG.
 The goal of this commodity ETF is to provide long-term capital growth by replicating the returns of the TSX Capped Energy Index.

-The ETF's top holdings contain the largest oil and natural gas producers on the planet, including Canadian Natural Resources, Suncor Energy, Tourmaline Oil, Imperial Oil, and Cenovus Energy.
+This iShares ETF contains some of the largest oil and natural gas producers on the planet, including Canadian Natural Resources, Suncor Energy, Tourmaline Oil, Imperial Oil, and Cenovus Energy.
 Keep in mind however, the fund does have some concentration risk, with nearly 50% of its funds allocated to Canadian Natural Resources and Suncor Energy.

 Its management expense ratio (MER) is a little high for a passively managed index fund at 0.61%, but considering the potential this ETF has moving forward, $6.10 per $1000 invested is not the end of the world.